Imagine a new way to catch antiquities traffickers with the help of working dogs.

 Your tax deductible gift will help safeguard cultural heritage for generations to come.

 If you have a talent to share, let us know.
 We welcome dedicated volunteers who have skills with fundraising, accounting, law, scientific research, archaeology, museum administration, security, statistics, media, and more.

-We are a 501(c)(3) nonprofit made up of legal, museum, law enforcement, art, and media professionals whose mission is to generate solutions to legal, political, and risk management problems affecting cultural heritage threatened by looting, theft, vandalism, and war.
+We are a 501(c)(3) nonprofit made up of legal, museum, law enforcement, art, and media professionals whose mission is to generate solutions to legal, political, and risk management problems affecting cultural heritage threatened by looting, trafficking, theft, vandalism, and war.

 Copyright 2013-2017 Red Arch Cultural Heritage Law & Policy Research, Inc.